 Not only are our students learning about how to take care of our earth, but they are taking pride in the work they are doing in the garden.
 Our garden is also a space for our parent volunteers to give back to the school in a way that is accessible and fulfilling to them."

 How does it work?
-One veteran is matched with a group of 5 Catapult students.
+One mentor is matched with a group of 5 students.
 During WYLD hikes, backcountry adventures, and other field trips, each veteran provides support and guidance to his assigned group in coordination with the WYLD staff.
 They help plan, prepare, and execute all activities.

 Backcountry Rite of Passage